AKA: 8617 45th Avenue NE House, Wedgwood, Seattle, WA

 Overview

-Ralph D. Anderson designed this wood-frame residence for the food manufacturer Harry Glickman and his wife, Jeannette Horowitz, completed in 1960.
+Ralph D. Anderson designed this wood-frame residence for the food manufacturer Harry Glickman, his wife, Jeannette Horowitz Glickman and their family, completed in 1960.

 Building History

-The Glickmans commissioned this house from Anderson in the late 1950s, and it was completed in 1960.
+The Glickmans commissioned this house from Anderson by about 1959 completing it a year later.

 Building Notes